Dual Diagnosis Treatment Oswego, IL

 Services provided:

-• Mental health services, case managers and social skills training
+• Mental health services, social skills training and case managers

 Gateway Foundation Aurora Alcohol And Drug Treatment Centers - 7.1 miles from Oswego, IL

-Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual diagnosis treatment center in Aurora, IL that offers treatment services for alcohol or drug addiction and mental health disorders that include psychotic disorders as well as binge eating.
+Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual diagnosis treatment center in Aurora, Illinois that provides treatment services for mental health and substance use disorders that include psychotic disorders as well as paranoid personality disorder.

 Address: 400 Mercy Lane, Aurora, IL 60506 in Kane County